 Always be prepared for the unexpected when traveling for an international work experience.
 Have the following documentation prepared before departure:

 Cost varies depending on your destination.
-Through the work abroad partners, work permits and service fees may be included.
+Through work abroad partners, work permits and service fees may be included.
 No programs include plane fare and very few offer room and board.
 Some overseas jobs may pay enough to cover living expenses but plan on taking extra spending money to travel and cover living expenses.
-Financial Aid is not available for students working abroad.
+Financial aid is not available for students working abroad.

 The U.S. Department of State website will allow you to check the status of a country’s travel advisory and has important tips and information for students.
 Register your travel abroad plans with the U.S. Department of State prior to your departure through the Smart Traveler Enrollment Program (STEP).

 Gain firsthand knowledge about your destination by learning the country’s language, cultural etiquette, and national attractions.
 Use students on campus from that country or students who have attended a co-op program there as a resource.
 You can also use Interstride to research the country and city you are going to.
 Speaking the native language is not always a requirement for working overseas, but it is best practice to check with the employer.

 Have local currency with you when you arrive to pay for transportation and other expenses.
 Credit cards like Visa, Master Card, and American Express are widely accepted around the world, but it’s best to notify your bank of your travels to prevent false fraud charges and confirm their global reach.
 Information on currency conversion is available online.

 When working overseas, housing is usually the responsibility of the student or individual looking for a job.
 Available accommodations will vary by country and specific locality.
 The following organizations provide housing, at cost, to a student on internship or co-op assignment.